Colin-Fredericks/hx-js/README.md

 The javascript will turn this set of divs into a list of static links, for folks who can't see or get to the pop-up links.

+If you *don't* want to load this on a page, for instance on a page with a lot of videos that don't need links, you must set `hxLocalOptions.dontLoadVideoStuff` to `true`.
+You can't do this as a global option, because the global options are loaded along with the other scripts.
+It has to be done within the page.

 ### Easter Egg

 Up up down down left right left right B A